ArshdeepSinghSyal/ZDP_Monitoring/README.md

     It has the following 7 tasks defined under it:
     - Adds kibana's gpg key.
     - Adds a verified yum repository for kiaban using the template kibana.repo.j2.
-    - Installs Java 8 on the machine which is a pre-requisite to kibana.
     - Uses yum package manager to install kibana.
     - Configures kibana by replacing configuration file kibana.yml with our template file kibana.yml.j2 which contains all the required configurations.
     - Restarts kibana.